PrazolBista/votesystem/readme.md

    - Username: prazol
    - Password: password

-That's it!
-You should now be able to use the Voting Management System.
+<b>That's it!
+You should now be able to use the Voting Management System.</b>